18F/api-standards/README.md

 Just [use UTF-8](http://utf8everywhere.org).

-Expect accented characters or "smart quotes" in API output, even if they're not expected.
+Handle accented characters or "smart quotes" in API output, even if they're not expected.

 An API should tell clients to expect UTF-8 by including a charset notation in the `Content-Type` header for responses.